-Please always report any change in your data, especially a change in your residential address, to your bank.
+It is your interest and obligation as a depositor to report any change in your data to your bank.
 If you fail to report changes, you still remain entitled to compensation; however, you may receive your money later due to more difficult data processing and verification.

-18. WHERE CAN I GET INFORMATION IN CASE I AM ELIGI-BLE FOR COMPEN-SATION?
+18. WHERE CAN I GET INFORMATION IN CASE I AM ELIGIBLE FOR COMPENSATION?

 In addition to the bank concerned, NDIF also has an obligation to inform depositors.
-In line with the practice accepted so far, the daily press and NDIF announcements are used to provide information on when and according to what rules payments are commenced.
+In line with the practice accepted so far.
+NDIF announcements published on www.oba.hu/en/ and on the website of the closed credit institution are used to provide information on when and according to what rules payments are commenced.